Tesla Supercharger network: complete guide to Tesla charging stations

 Tesla Superchargers

-Visit almost any of the major motorway service areas in Britain and you're likely to find a Tesla Supercharger station tucked away in a corner of the car park.
-These distinctive red and white charging points are everywhere now, with more than 1,000 Superchargers spread across over 100 locations throughout the UK as of November 2022 – with many more opening soon.
+When travelling around the country there’s a good chance you’ve seen a Tesla Supercharger station tucked away in a corner of the car park.
+These distinctive red and white charging points seem to be everywhere now, with more than 1,400 Superchargers spread across 140 locations throughout the UK as of April 2024.

-Even so, access to the entire Supercharger network remains one of the biggest perks of Tesla ownership, especially if you cover a lot of miles as it provides a reliable way to keep your Tesla topped up while out on the road.
+Despite allowing other brands some access, having full access to the entire Supercharger network remains one of the biggest perks of Tesla ownership.
+Especially if you cover a lot of miles as it provides a reliable way to keep your Tesla topped up while out on the road.
+It can be a lot cheaper too, some Teslas can even use the Superchargers for free.
 Keep reading to learn all that you need to know about the Tesla Supercharger network.

-Unlike other rapid-charging networks which have set pricing for all their chargers, the cost of topping up your car using a Tesla Supercharger varies between each location and earlier this year Tesla rolled out a flexible price model that sees rates change at certain times of the day.
+Unlike other rapid-charging networks which have set pricing for all their chargers, Tesla Supercharger rates vary between each location and in 2022, Tesla rolled out a flexible price model that sees rates change at certain times of the day.

 How to use a Tesla Supercharger